EDGECAM Makes Food Industry Scrolling Kits A Piece Of Cake

 “This is especially valuable for jobs that are repeated every three to six months.
 I’ve reprogrammed those in EDGECAM rather than continue to use our old CAM software package on them.
 Plus, all the roughing cycles have been up to 20 per cent faster.”

 He says Waveform is also extending cutting tool life – in some cases doubling it.
 “By ramping up feed and speed rates it would seem that the tools are being used harder, but that’s not the case.
 Because we’re using the full flute length on the depth of the cut, we don’t get localised wear.
 We’re also using smaller diameter tools, so it’s reducing our tooling costs all round.”

 Business: Engineering Subcontractor

-- Edgecam’s game-changing Waveform Roughing Strategy has revolutionised the company’s production process, slashing around a fifth off roughing cycle times.
+- EDGECAM’s game-changing Waveform Roughing Strategy has revolutionised the company’s production process, slashing around a fifth off roughing cycle times.

 “The geometry is a variable pitch equation curve which increases the speed of the4 jar as it passes through the scroll.
 As each jar enters the scroll we separate them with an offset lug.
 We found that without this the next jar in line was coming in too quickly, resulting in a blockage.
-To add to the complexity of the geometry, we needed to make the width of the groove that the jar sits in wider as the pitch gets faster, otherwize the jars would catch on the trailing edge of the flutes.
-With Edgecam it’s simple to ensure completely accurate geometry”
+To add to the complexity of the geometry, we needed to make the width of the groove that the jar sits in wider as the pitch gets faster, otherwise the jars would catch on the trailing edge of the flutes.
+With EDGECAM it’s simple to ensure completely accurate geometry”

 Neil Hutt, Workshop Manager